 The system isn’t perfect, though—no system is, after all—and there are a few small downsides to consider before signing up for the service

-- You will need to pay more for fall detection, which some other providers include for free.
+- You will need to pay more for devices with fall detection features.

 - The industrial design of the home base station may not suit everyone’s tastes.